allwefantasy/active_orm/README.md

 ## Welcome to MongoMongo

 MongoMongo is a Java ODM framework for MongoDB.
-Just like [ActiveORM](https://github.com/allwefantasy/active_orm),simple,convenient,and powerfull.
+Just like [ActiveORM](https://github.com/allwefantasy/active_orm),simple,convenient,and powerful.

 ## Getting Started